scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   Fixed a crash when loading a truetype font (if a glyph's start point and end point were both off-curve points then the point between them was interpolated incorrectly).
-    -   FontForge should now work with XFree 4.0.\* before it would crash after putting up the splash screen.
+    -   websharpstudios should now work with XFree 4.0.\* before it would crash after putting up the splash screen.

 -   21 Mar 2001